german-cto/gulp-template/README.md

 ## Available Scripts

+Before run you need run command:
+### `npm install`

 In the project directory, you can run:
 ### `gulp`

 Runs the app in the development mode.<br />